 If you need help with a complaint, contact your local councillor, the Citizens Advice Bureau or local disability or support groups to see if they’ll help you put your case forward.

-If you need to, you can seek legal advice or take your complaint to the relevant local government ombudsman.
+If you’re not happy with the response you get from your local authority, you can get legal advice or take your complaint to the relevant local government ombudsman: